MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

-# Set up Dyanmics 365 Product Visualize (in preview)
+# Set up Dynamics 365 Product Visualize (in preview)

 Microsoft Dynamics 365 Product Visualize requires an active Dynamics 365 for Sales instance that is backed by a SharePoint site.
 This document provides the step-by-step procedure for setting up a new trial instance.
 Once the instance is running, refer to the __Product Visualize Admin Guide__ for instructions on adding Users, Products, Opportunities, and Models.